Today is When Is Your Testing Date?

 The second part of the CNA test is The Skills Evaluation section which includes a hand washing component in every exam and four randomly chosen nurse aid skills.
 The entire Skills Evaluation segment must be completed within twenty-five minutes.
 A Nurse Aid Evaluator will assess the Skill Evaluation portion of the exam.
 The candidate will receive an instruction card from the evaluator that lists the five skills to be tested.

-One measurement skill will also be included such as measuring a residents pulse, respiration or weight.
+One measurement skill is also included such as measuring a residents pulse, respiration or weight.
 The NNAAP test will take place in a nursing facility where all the necessary equipment will be available, and a score of satisfactory must be achieved on all five segments in order to pass.

 Go to: NNAAP exam study guide — for “FREE NNAAP Exam Passing Tips” by nurses who passed.